rbaumgarten/xlt-testsuite-documentation/DESCRIPTION.md

 #### Simulate a shopping process

-While shopping with your web browser you may browse the `catalog`, end up on a `productdetailpage`, change details like `color`, `size` and `quantity`, and may decide to add the product to `wishlist`, for later.
-Thus the shops asks you to `create an account`, which you will to save your wish.
+While shopping with your web browser you may browse the `catalog`, end up on a `productdetailpage`, change details like `color`, `size` and `quantity`, and may decide to add the product to `wishlist`.
+Therefor the shop might ask you to `create an account`, which you will to save your wish for later.
 Now you may leave the shop until your next visit.

 #### Building the according test